 1.4.
-All staff must report known and suspected instances of corrupt, improper or criminal conduct as outlined in the RMIT Staff ethics and integrity policy and Compliance breach policy process.
+All staff must report known and suspected instances of corrupt, improper or criminal conduct as outlined in the RMIT Staff ethics and integrity policy and Compliance Breach Management Procedure.

 1.6.
-Staff involved in any financial business of RMIT must declare any personal interests which may affect or be affected by an RMIT transaction in accordance with the RMIT Staff ethics and integrity policy and the Conflict of interest policy process.
+Staff involved in any financial business of RMIT must declare any personal interests which may affect or be affected by an RMIT transaction in accordance with the RMIT Staff ethics and integrity policy and the Conflict of Interest Policy.

 2.1.
-The authorisation of financial transactions must be in accordance with the RMIT Delegations policy.
+The authorisation of financial transactions must be in accordance with the RMIT Delegations of Authority Schedule 1.

 2.2.
 Staff must ensure all financial transactions are: